vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/manjushrI-nyAya-2020.md

 - Inferential mark (hetu)
   - समवेतत्वे सति प्राग्-अभाव-प्रतियोगित्वात्
   - ...because, it being the case that they are inherent [in something else], [the things produced] are the counter-positive of a prior absence.

+### mithya-jñāna
+According to Nyāya, mithya-jñāna is of two types -

+1) wrong understanding about the nature of the external world
+2) wrong understanding about the Self

+The two-fold mithya-jñāna is the cause of samsāra.

+### moksha
+- Right knowledge about the world and the Self is obtained through contemplation.
+- This will lead to the dissolution of the (identification) bond between the Self and the body-mind-complex.
+- A liberated Self is without pain/pleasure/consciousness.